spectrocloud/docs-assignments/technical-writer/assignment.md

 # Debug Operations in Kubernetes

+## Before You Begin
+- Your Pod should already be scheduled and running.
+If your Pod is not running, start with [Dedugging Pods](https://kubernetes.io/docs/tasks/debug/debug-application/)
+- For some advanced debugging steps you will need to know on which Node the Pod is running and have shell acccess to run commands on that Node.

+## Viewing Pods and Nodes
+    *A Pod is a group of one or more application containers (such as Docker) and includes shared storage (volumes), IP address and information about how to run them.*

+To view a Pod or Node, use the Kubernetes Commamd Line Interface (CLI) to run the following command:
+    `kubectl get pods`

+This will list all the pods that are available and their status.
+To see the information for a specific pod, use the include the name of the namespace in the command:
+    `kubectl get pods --namespace`

 Kubernetes contains several commands, sometimes we can use these commands to do things.
 A good command to know is kubectl get pods which is used to get a list of all pods that are available and what their status is.
 Just rememember that when you use this command tat you may have to specify the `namespace`.

 ```shell